Jorrit05/uva-shared/assignment3/assignment-3.md

 Boolean.TRUE.equals(Boolean.FALSE); //this is slower
 ```

+The reference types can be useful when null values can occur.
+Null values are possible with references but are not with primitives.

 __Q4 Which parameter-passing strategy does Java apply?
 Explain your answer.__

+Java has an pass-by-value strategy.
+When a function is called with its parameters, the values will be copies and stored in stack memory of the function.
+The behavior is different when using primitive types and reference types.
+Primitives types hold the actual value and this value will be copied over.
+So changes that are made in the function will not transfer outside.

+When using reference types you will actually be passing the pointer to this object to the function.
+The pointer will be copied to the stack memory.
+It will point to the same object.
+So changes made to this object will retain outside of the function.

 __Q5 What is the difference between the following two valid Java expressions in which s1 and s2 are both of type String.__